aaroncalderon/ea-todo/README.md

 1. Clone this repo
     ```
-    git clone https://github.com/aaroncalderon/ea-todo.git -b electron-uml-issue --single-branch electron-uml-issue
+    git clone https://github.com/aaroncalderon/ea-todo.git -b electron-uml-issue-node-int-off --single-branch electron-uml-issue-node-int-off

     ```
-    - The above command will clone only the `electon-uml-issue` branch for your convinience.
+    - The above command will clone only the `electron-uml-issue-node-int-off` branch for your convinience.

-2. In a terminal execute the following: `cd electron-uml-issue && npm install`
+2. In a terminal execute the following: `cd electron-uml-issue-node-int-off && npm install`
 3. and then `npm run start`

 If you see any warnings about auto-updater, please disregard.